reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 When we exploit by overwriting a return address, other exploiting patterns - such as considering all possibility of placing the starting sleds in the offset `0 ~ (Range-of-Address-Randomization - Bytes-of-NOP-Sleds)` in byte-address, like the right side of the figure, is also okay.
 However, because of the data alignment, the return address will be always word-address aligned.
 (It will lie one of the rows in the figure.)
 Therefore, it only increases the denominator, and becomes less efficient way to exploit.

+2. When examining the program, the exact addresses, immediates, or instructions from my project may be different in yours!
+Despite the same environment, they can be changed every single time you start the GDB.

 ## 1. Prerequisites
 ### Disabling ASLR
 To exploit the program easily for study purpose, we can disable ASLR.
 It is recommended to disable just temporary for your computer's security.